freshtaste/CausalModel/README.md

 # CausalModel

-*CausalModel* started as a personal exploration and implementation of casual inference methods widely used in statistics and economics.
-Started in 2020, the project aims to incorporate most of the causal inference models and methods, and in the end become a feasible package for causal inference researchers both in the industry and academia.
-Before that, we will start adding tools from classic causal inference methods in observational and experimental studies.
+*CausalModel* implements numerous casual inference methods widely used in statistics and economics.
+Started in 2020, the project aims to incorporate popular the causal inference models and methods, and possibly become a package for causal inference researchers both in the industry and academia.

 The repository gets updated from time to time.
-Tools and models are added in a way that is mainly driven by personal interests.
+Tools and models are added in an order that is mainly driven by personal interests.
 The current version includes:

 * IPW and Augumented IPW (doubly robust) estimators
 * Mathcing